zhangmin5/spring-client/labs/exercise-7/README.md

 ## Background

+When a build is run in Jenkins on OpenShift, a new build container is created at each run.
 Jenkins agent pods, also known as slave pods, are deleted by default after the build completes or is stopped.

-OpenShift Container Platform provides three images suitable for use as [Jenkins slaves](https://docs.openshift.com/container-platform/3.11/using_images/other_images/jenkins_slaves.html): the Base, Maven, and Node.js images.
-The first is a base image for Jenkins agents:
+The OpenShift Container Platform provides three images suitable for use as [Jenkins slaves](https://docs.openshift.com/container-platform/3.11/using_images/other_images/jenkins_slaves.html): a Base, Maven, and Node.js images.
+The first is a base image for all Jenkins agents:

 * It pulls in both the required tools (headless Java, the Jenkins JNLP client) and the useful ones (including git, tar, zip, and nss among others).
 * It establishes the JNLP agent as the entrypoint.